ibm-openbmc/dev/.github/ISSUE_TEMPLATE/ui-fed-story-template.md

 ---
-name: New FED Story Template
+name: UI FED Story Template
 about: Use this template when creating any new GUI FED Story
 title: 'GUI : FED : (Add story title here)'
 labels: GUI, UI FED, Milestone Tgt